YoLinux LDAP Tutorial: Deploying OpenLDAP

 The input ascii data file format required by LDAP is the ldif format.

-For a more complete example see: OpenLDAP Version 2.x slapd.conf configuration and LDIF example
+For a more complete example see: OpenLDAP 2.x slapd.conf configuration and LDIF example

 To create a new custom object by extending the inetOrgPerson schema see the new LDAP object/attribute definition tutorial